oilervoss/PN_Immigration/_sections/abstract.md

 ---
-title: Abstract
+title: Introduction
 order: 1
 container: header
 ---
-This is the first paragraph of the abstract.

-This is another paragraph of the abstract.
+I here unfold my understanding and experience of immigration.
+I can be poetical or technical sometimes but what I really intend is to prepare you mentally to endure the challenges of living on foreign soil.

+It is needed knowledge,
+versatility and
+empathy.
+The knowledge repels anxiety.
+The versatility prepares you to deal with the unexpected.
+And the empathy soothes your heart in a moment when your body is on a high alert state of stress face the novel.